Cray-HPE/docs-csm/install/re-installation.md

 ## Set node BMCs to DHCP

-Set the BMCs on the management nodes to DHCP.
-During the install of the management nodes their BMCs get set to static IP addresses.
-The installation expects these
-BMCs to be set back to DHCP before proceeding.
+During the install of the management nodes, their BMCs get set to static IP addresses.
+The installation expects these BMCs to be set back to DHCP before proceeding.

 > **`NOTE`** These steps require that the **[Set IPMI credentials](#set-ipmi-credentials)** steps have been performed.